wangzijoe/git_learn/README.md

 Git has a mutable index called stage.

-create a new branch quick!
+create a new branch quick!asdfasdfasdfasdf asdfasdfasdf